-The "type" attribute can be any of PBS, Fork or Condor.
-In case of PBS, Condor on the local compute resource, the broker would use the configuration of the Condor/PBS client.
-No credentials would be needed to fork jobs on the local node; however the attribute still needs to be provided for the sake of complete conformance with the schema.
+The jobmanager attribute can be any of PBS,Fork,Alchemi,Condor.
+In case of PBS,Condor on the local compute resource, the broker would use the configuration of the Condor/PBS client.
+For the Alchemi manager on a local node, one would need to specify the credentials of the user.
+No credentials would be needed to fork jobs on the local node, however the attribute still needs to be provided for the sake of complete conformance with the schema.